chew-z/copilot-proxy/docs/architecture_overview.md

 ## Conclusion

 Copilot Proxy demonstrates a well-architected Go application that balances simplicity with functionality.
 The clean separation of concerns, optimized HTTP handling, thoughtful configuration management, and context-aware request processing make it a robust bridge between local development tools and cloud-based AI services.

+Recent enhancements have further improved the project:
+- **XDG Base Directory Specification** compliance for modern configuration management
+- **macOS launchd integration** for production-grade service management
+- **Structured API types** with comprehensive request validation
+- **Enhanced error handling** with context-aware cancellation detection
+- **Service management tools** for easy deployment and operation

 The architecture supports both development flexibility and production reliability through its modular design, performance optimizations, and comprehensive error handling with proper client disconnection detection.